Thoracic aortic aneurysms may not cause symptoms, or they may cause pain, coughing, and wheezing.

 About half of the people with an aneurysm plus cystic medial necrosis also have a connective tissue disorder called Marfan syndrome Marfan Syndrome Marfan syndrome is a rare hereditary disorder of connective tissue, resulting in abnormalities of the eyes, bones, heart, blood vessels, lungs, and central nervous system.
 This syndrome is caused... read more .
 In the other half, no cause is apparent, although many of these people have high blood pressure High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
 Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more .

 Rarely, syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
-Syphilis can occur in three stages of symptoms, separated by periods of apparent good health.
-It... read more causes an aneurysm to form in the part of the aorta nearest the heart.
+It can occur in three stages of symptoms, separated by periods of apparent good health.
+Syphilis... read more causes an aneurysm to form in the part of the aorta nearest the heart.
 In other cases, bacteria can enter the bloodstream as a result of another infection (pneumonia or a urinary tract infection) and attach to a site in the aorta and multiply.
 This bacterial infection can weaken the aortic wall and result in an aneurysm at that site.

 Symptoms of Thoracic Aortic Aneurysms